Post-Dispatch Trivia Night

 When 6 p.m.
-Friday, questions start at 7 p.m. • Where The Moolah Center, 12545 Fee Fee Road • How much $280 for a table of eight • More info stltoday.com/ourevents
+Friday, questions start at 7 p.m. • Where The Moolah Center, 12545 Fee Fee Road • How much $280 for a table of eight • More info stltoday.com/ourevents; tickets must be purchased by 9 a.m.
+Friday.

 It’s cold outside.
 All you really want to do is sit inside and eat, but you don’t want your mind to atrophy.
 Join other trivia enthusiasts and Post-Dispatch columnists and reporters (including yours truly) as they offer rounds of questions about the Lou and beyond.
 Tickets include Schlafly beer and a swag bag; emcee Joe Holleman will keep everyone on the task of having a good time.
 A portion of proceeds will benefit 100 Neediest Cases, a United Way campaign that helps disadvantaged families.
 By Valerie Schremp Hahn